MicrosoftDocs/sql-docs/azure-sql/database/resource-limits-vcore-single-databases.md

 This article provides the detailed resource limits for single databases in Azure SQL Database using the vCore purchasing model.

-* For DTU purchasing model limits for single databases on a server, see [Overview of resource limits on a server](resource-limits-logical-server.md).
-* For DTU purchasing model resource limits for Azure SQL Database, see [DTU resource limits single databases](resource-limits-dtu-single-databases.md) and [DTU resource limits elastic pools](resource-limits-dtu-elastic-pools.md).
 * For elastic pool vCore resource limits, [vCore resource limits - elastic pools](resource-limits-vcore-elastic-pools.md).
+* For limits of the logical server in Azure, see [Overview of resource limits on a server](resource-limits-logical-server.md).
+* For DTU purchasing model resource limits, see [DTU resource limits single databases](resource-limits-dtu-single-databases.md) and [DTU resource limits elastic pools](resource-limits-dtu-elastic-pools.md).
 * For more information regarding the different purchasing models, see [Purchasing models and service tiers](purchasing-models.md).

 > [!IMPORTANT]